 “Go get some rest, Lidia.
-Master Keraunos will want to know how well you did today.”
+Master Keraunos will want to know how well you fared.”
 Nox congratulated her.
 “Let’s go, Orcus.”

-Initially following Nox, Orcus turned back; Lidia gave it a side glance.
-The creature share an image of her, doing exactly what she was planning to do.
-Staring back into those deep black eyes, no words exchanged, Lidia understood that Orcus knew what she was planning to do; somehow it understood her and was trying to dissuade her.
+Initially following Nox, Orcus turned back; Lidia gave them a side glance.
+The creature shared an image of her, doing exactly what she was planning to do.
+Staring back into those deep black eyes, no words exchanged, Lidia understood that Orcus knew what she was planning to do; somehow they understood her and were trying to dissuade her.

 “I must do this.
 I hope you and the others might forgive me one day.”

-Orcus nodded with its enormous head, leaving Lidia alone.
+Orcus nodded with their enormous head, leaving Lidia alone.

 The girl did not waste time.
 If Orcus had realized, it would not take long for others to follow suit.
-Master Keraunos had taught her that she had to find her own Libertas; no matter how much she tried, she felt that within Rome and under the service of the Corvus she could not develop further.
-It torn her heart from her chest, but maybe she could liberate herself somewhere far away, in another corner of the world.
+Master Keraunos had taught her that she had to find her own Libertas; no matter how much she tried, she felt that within Rome and under the service of the Corvi she could not develop further.
+It torn her heart from her chest, but maybe she could find her Libertas somewhere far away, in another corner of the world.

 Lidia knew that if she hesitated even for a moment she would persuade herself to stay.
-Loyal to her resolve, she ran faster than she ever ran in her life.
+Loyal to her resolution, she ran faster than she ever ran in her life.